ksangeeta2429/edgel3/docs/source/tutorial.rst

     $ edgel3 /path/to/file.wav --no-centering

-The hop size used to extract the embedding is 0.1 seconds by default (i.e. an embedding frame rate of 10 Hz).
 In the following example we change the hop size from 0.1 (10 frames per second) to 0.5 (2 frames per second):

 .. code-block:: shell